 Parental control apps allow you to limit how much time your child spends online, restrict access to certain apps or websites, and keep track of where your child is.
 There are a number of different parental control apps available on Android and iOS, including FamilyTime, OurPact, Kaspersky Safe Kids, and others.

 FamilyTime does everything, allowing you to customize precisely what content your kids should have access to, set time limits, track location, and more.
 The software gives you tools to set homework and bedtimes, or just limit the total time your kids spend on their phones.
-There’s also support for geofencing so you get alerts when a phone enters or leaves a specific area, and location tracking, so you can see exactly where your child is.
+There’s support for geofencing so you get alerts when a phone enters or leaves a specific area, and location tracking, so you can see exactly where your child is.
 On top of that, you can block or control usage on an app-by-app basis, apply internet filters, monitor calls and texts, and keep an eye on contact lists.

 Qustodio is user-friendly, efficient, and excellent for parents who are short on time.
 It offers a dashboard that shows you all recent mobile activity for any connected device, including time spent on specific services like Instagram or Twitter.
 From there you can set time limits, track texts, filter out certain types of website, and block any game or app.
 Plenty of customization options make it a great parental control app to use when managing devices for kids of multiple ages, and it also works on Kindles and Macs, which is rare.